This is Wirral

 In summary Wirral is a borough of contrasts, both in its physical characteristics and demographics.
 Rural areas and urban and industrialised areas sit side by side in a compact peninsula of just 60 square miles and 24 miles of coastline.

-The most recent population figures for Wirral show the population was 323,235 in 2018, making it one of the largest metropolitan boroughs in England.
+The most recent population figures for Wirral show the population was 322,796 in 2018 (mid-year 2017 estimates), making it one of the largest metropolitan boroughs in England.

 Demographically, Wirral differs slightly to England, as it has a lower proportion of younger adults in their 20s and 30s and a higher proportion of older people.